LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    #myInt = '44'
    // => Throws an error since we are trying to assign a string.

-This sytax works for constraining thread variables too.
+This sytax also works for constraining thread variables.

 Methods